vicendori/projektwork/docs/userstories.md

 As a user I want to search for specific products to see all the related search results.

-User Story 5: Cheking out promotions
+User Story 5: Checking out promotions

 As a user I want to be able to see the actual promotions on the page.